Signed in as:

 CMO CONSORTIUM LAUNCHES MASTERCLASS SERIES

-Download PDFA Consortium is a group of likeminded individuals who cooperate and collaborate to help achieve a common purpose.
-What makes the CMO CONSORTIUM different?
+Download PDFCMO is a global online and offline network providing education, access and opportunity to all conductors.
+As a consortium it is a group of likeminded individuals who cooperate and collaborate to help achieve a common purpose.
+What makes CMO different?
 It is a Conductors Cooperative.
 A Collective of Colleagues.

 This once in a lifetime opportunity to hear and engage with the top active, experienced conductors of our time, known for both international careers and teaching and who understand best the needs of other conductors.
 Online masterclasses for conductors by conductors, as it should be.